opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

  .. note::

  	To get the field id you need to be aware of the dataset schema.
 It's available in the information tab of the dataset.
- 	The dataset schema shows every information on each field : name, description, id, type, and an exemple.
+ 	The dataset schema shows every information on each field : name, description, id, type, and a value exemple.
  	It's often convenient to know the type and the id of each field when using advanced widget parameters.

-In our dashboard exemple, we will use 2 filters of our company dataset, the company activity sector, and the city !
+In this dashboard exemple, we will use 2 filters : the company activity sector, and the city !
-Let's add this code near our search bar :
+Add this code near the search bar :

  .. code-block::html